gabriel-roque/reactnest-boilerplate/README.md

 If so, this part of the application can be easily maintained in the core, if the answer is no, it should be attached to the module that the business rule corresponds to.

 You can see through the examples below that in all cases the parts that are allocated within the core module fit within the question.
-As useful components, services and functions.
+As useful **components, services and functions**.

 🇧🇷